 The technician will then go into your choices, which will include replacing the part and correcting the problem, but could also include upgrading parts of the air conditioner, the air conditioner itself, or your complete heating and cooling system.
 In particular cases, it may make more sense to invest in a whole new heating and AC system, particularly if the air conditioner is past its prime, or likely to break down again and end up with you spending more on air conditioning repairs in the end.
 The service tech will discuss how much time, effort, and cost it will take to rectify the issue.

 The technician may at this point explain what could have been done to prevent the issue or part failure and how to avoid a future issue.
 This usually includes being proactive with annual maintenance, which not only helps prevent an A/C system breakdown, but in most situations also keeps your air conditioner’s warranty valid.
 Most expert AC repair businesses will offer an annual service plan so you don’t have to stress about making future HVAC tune-up appointments for your home.

 Lastly, they will discuss the process for repairing the failed part or correcting the issue.
 If you elect that A/C system repair is better for you than investing in an AC system upgrade, the service tech will order any parts required and plan your new appointment to fix the A/C system.
 Or, if the necessary part is already available on their truck, they will go ahead and start the air conditioning repair work with your consent.

 Always know that throughout La Porte your system is in good hands with Finch Air Conditioning & Heating.
-Our repairmen are NATE-certified and have been through extensive background checks so you can feel comfortable with the people we send into your home.
+Our repairmen are ACE-certified and have been through extensive background checks so you can feel comfortable with the people we send into your home.
 If you ever have any questions about your A/C system or what to expect with your air conditioning repair, give us a call day or night at 281-407-9478 and we’ll be happy to discuss the process.